slouc/slouc.github.io/_posts/2023-06-24-Musical-modes.md

     </audio>
 </figure>

-I suddenly feel like playing Prince of Persia!
+It's like music from "One Thousand And One Nights"!

-But as exotic as this mode may sound, it would be wrong to label it as belonging to any particular region of the world or style of music.
+But it can also be used in other contexts too.
 For example, Muse's "Stockholm Syndrome" intro riff is, you guessed it - Phrygian Dominant.
-And sure, it has a sinister vibe, but honestly it doesn't really sound Arabic or Spanish to me.
+It doesn't really sound Arabic or Spanish to me.
 That's the beauty of modes - not only do they make music more interesting, but they are also versatile enough to be incorporated anywhere, instead of being tied to a particular genre.